-2010 Student Services Bldg, Chicago, IL 60612; (312) 996-3490
+2010 Student Services Bldg, Chicago, IL 60612; (312) 996-3490 positive well-being by developing effective coping and problem-solving skills.

-The UIC Counseling Center provides diverse services to help students deal with stress, handle a crisis or trauma, cope with the transition to college, gain strength from gender and cultural identity, or manage serious mental illness and many other issues.
-Counselors can help students increase resilience and positive well-being by developing effective coping and problem-solving skills.
 Talking with a Counseling Center professional can provide the safe, supportive, confidential setting to explore concerns towards improving emotional, physical and academic functioning.
 The Counseling Center is supported by the Health Service Fee as assessed to all students enrolled at the university and therefore enrolled students are eligible for Counseling Center mental health services without additional cost.